POWER-KI/GPT/DEMO-02/READme.md

 - DEEP parsing;
 - Vocal output of responses;
 - Vocal input (Microsoft Cognitive Services key required);
-- Document database on your PC.
+- Document database on your PC;
+- Supported format: .pdf, .docx, .pptx, .odt, .ods, .txt.

 <b>NOTES:
-* not wrking with scanned or protected pdf,
+* not working with scanned or protected pdf,
 * a paid OpenAI KEY is required for document embedding (Chat works with free key).</b>
 ----
 This is  a  FREE software demonstrating how by combining POWER-KI programming language and OpenAi's GPT interesting results can be obtained in a simple and compact way.